timilehin-code/php_oop/readme.md

 # Lesson 2:

-## Visiblity and Inheritance:
+## Visibility and Inheritance:

-Anytime you want to create a new property in a class you should always declear its visibity, else you will get an error, but for methods it is not neccessary but it is good practice to always declear a visibity if method visbity isn't decleared, it automatically sees it as public.
+Anytime you want to create a new property in a class you should always declear its Visibility, else you will get an error, but for methods it is not necessary but it is good practice to always declear a Visibility if method Visibility isn't declared, it automatically sees it as public.

 - **Private:** private properties or methods can not be accessed outside the class in which it was created.